LabseSoftware/docs.remede.camarm.fr/docs/database/legacy/schema.md

 A Remède word document contains everything about a word stored in Remède's database.
 {: .fs-6 .fw-300 }

-JSON schema of an indexed word by Remède looks like:
+Legacy JSON schema of an indexed word by Remède looks like:

 ```json
 {